codingbt/simple_sha256/README.md

 sha256 checksum verifier
 This is a simple script to verify the integrity of a file or package.

-I have used the base script from https://www.quickprogrammingtips.com/python/how-to-calculate-sha256-hash-of-a-file-in-python.html and added my on flavor.
+I have used the base script from https://www.quickprogrammingtips.com/python/how-to-calculate-sha256-hash-of-a-file-in-python.html and added my own flavor.

 Let me know if you like it or not, or how I can improve.